Learn more about everolimus (Afinitor), including what it is, how it's given and its side effects.

 Risk of infection

-Not having enough white blood cells can increase the risk of getting an infection.
+Not having enough white blood cells can increase your risk of getting an infection.

 Signs of an infection